willduff/mixedreality-enthusiast-guide/docs/set-up-questions.md

 3. Uninstall and reinstall Windows Mixed Reality:
     1. Disconnect both headset cables from your PC.
     2. Select **Settings  > Mixed reality > Uninstall**.
-    3. Select **Settings  > Devices  > Bluetooth & other devices** to unpair your motion controllers.
+    3. If your motion controllers are paired to your PC, select **Settings  > Devices  > Bluetooth & other devices** to unpair them.
 Select each controller, and "Remove device".
+If your controllers are paired to your headset, you can skip this step.
     4. Plug your headset back into your PC to reinstall Windows Mixed Reality.